ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 [Source](/guides/content/editing-an-existing-page)

-## 1. -l - outputs path of files with matching string.
+## 1. -l

+This option outputs path of files with matching string.
 This is helpful because in the output file, we simply which files contain the word rather than all the content of the files.

 ### Example #1